theskylighter/automatic-captive-portal-login-v2/README.md

 ### NOTE: To Find out the path to your python executable
 Type `python -c "import sys; print(sys.executable)"` in your cmd / powershell
-### NOTE: To Find out the path to your python executable
-Type `python -c "import sys; print(sys.executable)"` in your cmd / powershell
-### NOTE: To Find out the path to your python executable
-Type `python -c "import sys; print(sys.executable)"` in your cmd / powershell

 ### Enjoy !!
 Now whenever you want to log-on, double click autologin.bat

-### Enjoy !!
-Now whenever you want to log-on, double click autologin.bat

-### Enjoy !!
-Now whenever you want to log-on, double click autologin.bat

-## Steps to Further Automate Your Batch File Using Task Scheduler
-## Steps to Further Automate Your Batch File Using Task Scheduler
 ## Steps to Further Automate Your Batch File Using Task Scheduler

 You can automate the batch file execution at 12 AM using Task Scheduler on Windows.
 This way, the batch file will run automatically without needing manual intervention.

 ### 1. Create a Task in Task Scheduler: